paiad/paiad-admin/README.en_US.md

 </div>

-> [!note]
+> [!NOTE]
 > Love `paiad-admin`?
 Please give us a ⭐️ on GitHub!
-Your support drives our continuous improvement!
+Your support fuels our continuous improvement!

 ## Overview

-`paiad-admin` is a sleek and powerful admin framework built with Vue3, Vite5, TypeScript, Pinia, and UnoCSS.
-It integrates flexible theme customization, delivering an out-of-the-box solution for efficient management systems.
+`paiad-admin` is an elegant and robust admin framework inspired by and built upon the Element Plus version of the [soybean-admin](https://github.com/soybeanjs/soybean-admin) project.
+It is developed using Vue3, Vite5, TypeScript, Pinia, and UnoCSS, integrating flexible theme customization.
+This out-of-the-box solution enables rapid development of efficient management systems.

 ## Core Features

 - Built with Vue3, Vite5, TypeScript, Pinia, and UnoCSS.
-- Uses pnpm monorepo for a clean and clear project structure.
+- Utilizes pnpm monorepo for a clean and clear project structure.
-- Robust TypeScript type checking for enhanced code reliability.
+- Strong TypeScript type checking for enhanced code reliability.
 - Diverse theme customization with UnoCSS.
 - Supports multi-language internationalization.
 - Automated file-based routing to streamline development.